Corporate Plan 2017-18

 AOFM risks are categorised as strategic, portfolio, or operational.
 Given the specialist nature of its core business, the AOFM focuses on financial risk management, which applies to all financial and portfolio risks – including the RMBS, cash management and debt portfolios, and issuance associated with the two latter portfolios.

-Business groups within the entity have developed operational plans for 2016-17.
-These detail the range of tasks and initiatives that each group will undertake in support of the AOFM achieving its objectives.
+Business groups within the entity have developed operational plans for 2017-18.
+These detail the range of tasks and initiatives that each group will undertake in support of the AOFM achieving its core objectives.

-The objectives AOFM seeks to achieve include: the advancement of macroeconomic growth and stability; the effective operation of financial markets, through issuing debt; investing in financial assets; and managing debt, investments and cash for the Commonwealth government (for more information see Outcome 1 for the AOFM as published in the Treasury Portfolio Budget Statements 2016-17).
-The annual focus is on meeting the government’s financing requirements in a cost effective manner, subject to acceptable risk.
+The objectives the AOFM seeks to achieve include: the advancement of macroeconomic growth and stability; the effective operation of financial markets, through issuing debt; investing in financial assets; and managing debt, investments and cash for the Australian Government (for more information see Outcome 1 for the AOFM as published in the Treasury Portfolio Budget Statements 2017-18).
+The annual focus is on meeting the Government’s financing requirements in a cost effective manner, subject to acceptable risk.
 To achieve this, the AOFM needs to take account of market conditions and other portfolio considerations, which are likely to be impacted by current issuance decisions.
 To be successful in its roles as portfolio manager and issuer, the AOFM plans AGS issuance based on an annual debt management strategy.
-The 2016‑17 debt management strategy has been reviewed and endorsed by the AOFM Advisory Board.
+The 2017‑18 debt management strategy has been reviewed and endorsed by the Treasury Secretary and subsequently approved by the Treasurer.

 The AOFM endeavours to maintain sufficient issuance flexibility to be able to respond appropriately to changes in its operating environment.
-The AOFM is also acutely aware of the need to monitor external factors, such as market conditions, that have the potential to impact the AOFM’s ability to meet the government’s financing requirements.
-It does this through various means, including by liaising with an extensive network of market contacts based on its relationships with market intermediaries and end- investors.
+The AOFM is also acutely aware of the need to monitor external factors, such as market conditions, that have the potential to impact its ability to meet the Government’s financing requirements.
+It does this through various means, including by liaising with a comprehensive and extensive network of domestic and offshore market contacts based on its relationships with intermediaries and investors.

 The AOFM is a specialised entity with staff skilled in debt and related portfolio management, risk management, financial investments, and financial reporting.
 Its core business requires staff to foster relationships and communicate effectively with the finance sector in particular.
 The Workforce Plan 2014-2018 was developed to improve the management of our people and their contribution to the AOFM business.
 It has a range of actions that will support high quality recruitment, staff development, improving internal management capability, and maintaining its strong external relationships.

-Key Objectives for the Financial Year 2016-17 and three forward years
+Key objectives for the financial year 2017-18 and three forward years

 Key priorities for the reporting periods are: